Honorary Historical Consultants

 - The appointment of HHC will be for period of five years, with an option to renew by mutual assent.

-Bill Harriman is a writer and broadcaster whose interest in firearms and other weapons stems from the time when he built kits of guns as a boy.
+Bill Harriman - Writer and broadcaster whose interest in firearms and other weapons stems from the time when he built kits of guns as a boy.

-David Penn is former Keeper of Exhibits & Firearms at the Imperial War Museum and is now a consultant.
+David Penn - Former Keeper of Exhibits & Firearms at the Imperial War Museum and is now a consultant.

-Professor David Williams of Loughborough University is recognised internationally for his expertise in manufacturing technology.
+David Williams - Professor at Loughborough University who is recognised internationally for his expertise in manufacturing technology.

-Matthew Ford is an academic at the Department of International Relations at the University of Sussex.
+Matthew Ford - Academic at the Department of International Relations at the University of Sussex.

-John Cooper is Senior Lecturer in Early Modern British History, University of York.
-He has written on the Tudor state and Elizabethan court, and was co-editor of Henry VIII: Arms and the Man (2011)
+John Cooper - Senior Lecturer in Early Modern British History, University of York.